open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Extracts the value from upstream.
 For example, as http headers.

 If the value could not be parsed, the underlying implementation will decide to return an object representing either an empty value, an invalid value, or a valid value.
-Implementation MUST not return null.
+Implementations MUST not return null.

 Required arguments: